Transient User and Developer Manual

 Macro: transient-define-prefix name arglist [docstring] [keyword value]… group… [body…]

-This macro defines name as a transient prefix command and binds the transient’s infix and suffix commands.
+This macro defines NAME as a transient prefix command and binds the transient’s infix and suffix commands.

-arglist are the arguments that the prefix command takes. docstring is the documentation string and is optional.
+ARGLIST are the arguments that the prefix command takes.
+DOCSTRING is the documentation string and is optional.

 These arguments can optionally be followed by keyword-value pairs.
 Each key has to be a keyword symbol, either :class or a keyword argument supported by the constructor of that class.
 The transient-prefix class is used if the class is not specified explicitly.

-groups add key bindings for infix and suffix commands and specify how these bindings are presented in the popup buffer.
-At least one group has to be specified.
+GROUPs add key bindings for infix and suffix commands and specify how these bindings are presented in the popup buffer.
+At least one GROUP has to be specified.
 See Binding Suffix and Infix Commands.

-The body is optional.
-If it is omitted, then arglist is ignored and the function definition becomes:
+The BODY is optional.
+If it is omitted, then ARGLIST is ignored and the function definition becomes:

 (lambda ()